gvwilson/fiction/iffy/index.md

 two presses and a third, and *zip!*
-A thin film in the center of the dronelet peeled back to reveal a foil battery, a hair-thin fractal antenna, and---
+A thin film in the center of the dronelet peeled back to reveal a foil battery, a hair-thin fractal antenna, and—

 "*Shway boo*," she whispered unbelievingly.
 The flat, unreflective black surface of the dronelet's core told Iffy that it had been fabbed in orbit.
-This was old tech---wartime old or older.
+This was old tech—wartime old or older.

 "Iffy, what're you doin?"
 She ignored her foster mother and the alarms